Stand where history was made

 American Air Museum, Duxford

 The American Air Museum, part of Imperial War Museums of Great Britain is located at Duxford, near Cambridge.
 It is home to the best collection of American military aircraft on public display outside of North America.
 We will visit the spectacular new American Air Museum, winner of a number of architectural awards.
 The museum features the warplanes and equipment of not only the Eighth Air Force, but also of aircraft that flew before and after World War II.
-The historians and curators who designed the exhibits will be our hosts.
 After lunch on your own on the Museum’s campus, we will witness a simulated dogfight between a British Spitfire, like the one featured in the recent film, Dunkirk, and a Messerschmitt Bf 109 in the skies over Duxford.
 The experience is designed exclusively for our group.
 After returning to Bury St. Edmunds, one of the most beautiful towns in England, we will drop in at the historic Greene King Brewery for a tour, a beer tasting, and dinner.
 The Greene King Brewery was kept in business during the war thanks to Academy Award winning actor and Eighth Air Commander Jimmy Stewart, who ordered trucks of its foaming lager every week for the thirsty air crews of the 453rd Bombardment Group, stationed at Old Buckenham, a bomber base not far from Bury St. Edmunds.